 My core i5 model is fan-less, meaning COMPLETELY silent.
 You will not hear a peep out of this device.
 Definitely an improvement from the previous generation.

 The device was at about 40% charge when I pulled it out of the box.
-I then charged it to 100%, and proceeded to time the beginning, and end time for every user session.
-This way I could accurately measure the real world battery life with normal use.
+I then changed it to 100%, and proceeded to time the beginning, and end time for every user session.
+This way I could accurately measure the real-world battery life with normal use.